Kequc/kequapp.github.io/content/5-utilities/1-ex.md

 import { Ex } from 'kequapp';
 ```

-An unhandled exception from our application results in a `500 Internal Server Error`.
+An unhandled exception from your application results in a `500 Internal Server Error`.
 If you would like an error with a different status code, there is a helper tool for that.

 ```javascript
 createAction(() => {